Modern lifestyles pull us in all directions. It’s no wonder we are overwhelmed and stressed out by our busy schedules and cluttered homes.

-Before you know it, you could have a half-dozen accounts at various institutions.
-Your IRA is in one place, the checking account is in another.
+Before you know it, you have a half-dozen accounts at various institutions.
+Your retirement account is in one place, the checking account is in another.
 You also have a mortgage, emergency savings and insurance products to juggle.

-Rather than having accounts scattered to the wind, try to consolidate them in a couple of places.
-Pick one bank for money and credit, and one company for all insurance needs.
+Rather than having accounts scattered, try to consolidate them in a couple of places.
+Pick one bank for money and credit, and one company for all insurance needs, for example.
 In the end, you not only have fewer accounts to manage, but also may get better rates or terms for bringing more of your business to a particular institution.

 2. Purge the paperwork

-One caveat: For some people is may still be better to receive old-fashioned paper credit card statements.
-For some of us, getting the paper statement is an easier way to review the charges, a better reminder to pay the bill and a simpler way to keep an eye on fees.
-If that describes you, create a folder for each card, keep credit card statements for up to a year, then shred them.
+One caveat: Some people find old-fashioned paper statements make it easier way to review charges, and provide a better reminder to pay the bill.
+If that describes you, create a folder for each credit card and checking account, keep statements for up to a year, and then shred them.